iannucci/aredn-surveyor/README.md

 ### This Repo

 - Clone this repo to a convenient place on your Pi.
-You will need to create `aredn_wardriving/conf/config.ini` and fill it in.
-Start by copying `aredn_wardriving/conf/config-example.ini`.
+You will need to create `config/config.ini` and fill it in.
+Start by copying `config/config-example.ini`.

+- Initialize the Python VSCode extension for this cloned folder.

+- Install Conda.
+Go to the [Anaconda archive](https://repo.anaconda.com/archive/) and find the most recent Linux-aarch64.sh link and copy it.  ssh to your Pi and `curl -O` that link.
+Once this file is downloaded, run `bash <filename>` to install it.
+It will take 10-15 minutes.

+- If you have a Remote session already running in VSCode that is attached to your Pi, either restart the session or restart VSCode so that the Conda installation will be recognized.

 - Create a virtual environment for Python.
-In a directory of your choice, run `python3 -m venv <envname>`, where <envname> will become the name of the directory that holds the virtual environment's files.
+Use the VSCode 'Create Environment' command and select Conda.
+This will result in a `.conda` folder being created in the project folder.

-- Install the project dependencies from within `aredn_wardriving/` by running `<full-path-to-venv>/bin/pip install .`
+- Install the project dependencies from within the `src/` subdirectory by running `pip install .`

-- Create the database file and table by running `create_sqlite_database.py`
+- In VSCode, open `create_sqlite_database.py` and run it.

+- The user-id that will be running this code needs to be added to the dialout group to access the serial port: `sudo adduser <user-id> dialout`

+- Install the SQLite Viewer in VSCode.
+In the file explorer of VSCode, click on the database file.
+You should see a table called `Readings` and by opening this, you should see the field names (e.g. Node_Name, Node_MAC_Address, ...)

+- In VSCode, create a debug configuration for the module.

+- Launch the module debugger.
+This should bring up a pop-up in VSCode that provides access to the web UI (map).
+With no readings in the database, the map will remain blank.
+Once readings are recorded, the map will appear, centered on the readings.